-At the meetings the panel also received clarification about the assessment of various modules, details about the content of the Foundation Studies component, and further information about how literacy and numeracy are addressed.
+At the meetings the panel also received clarification about the assessment of various modules, details about the content of the foundation studies component, and further information about how literacy and numeracy are addressed in the two programmes.

 As regards the structures of the university and leadership roles, clarification was provided on the role of the University Teacher Education Board (UTEB) which is chaired by the Deputy President and Registrar, Professor Paul McCutcheon.
-The panel was also informed that two new professors have joined the Dept. of Education and Professional Studies within the past year - Professor Cybil Erduran, Professor of STEM education, and Professor Paul Conway, the newly appointed Professor of Teacher Education.
+The panel was also informed that two new professors have joined the Dept. of Education and Professional Studies within the past year Professor Cybil Erduran, Professor of STEM Education, and Professor Paul Conway, the newly appointed Professor of Teacher Education .
 A third professor, Professor Marie Parker-Jenkins is responsible for doctoral studies.

-The course directors of LM094 and LM095, Dr. Donal Canty and Dr.Niall Seery, made a PowerPoint presentation at one of the meetings, providing information about the rationale and educational philosophy guiding the teacher education technology programmes.
+The course directors of LM094 and LM095, Dr. Donal Canty and Dr. Niall Seery, made a PowerPoint presentation at one of the meetings, providing information about the rationale and educational philosophy guiding the teacher education technology programmes.
 The presentation clarified how the technology programmes are co-ordinated, designed and delivered, and the relationship between course contact time and students' independent learning.
 The process of internal review and reconceptualisation was also described.
 The presentation clarified a number of issues which had not been clear in the original written presentation.

 A presentation was also made about the capstone project that final-year students are required to undertake.
-After the meetings, the panel viewed some examples of the capstone projects completed by students of the LM095 programme in previous years.
+After the meetings, the panel viewed some examples of the capstone projects completed by students of the LM094 programme in previous years.
 The visit schedule is included in Appendix 2.

-The panel also gave consideration to the report of a panel in 2010, chaired by Professor Áine Hyland, which reviewed UL's Bachelor of Science (Education) in Physics and Chemistry programme (LM096), and specifically, those recommendations which were included in that report which were pertinent to the education elements of the programme.
+The panel also gave consideration to the report of the panel, chaired by Professor Áine Hyland, which reviewed UL's Bachelor of Science (Education) in Physics and Chemistry programme in 2010 (LM096), and specifically, those recommendations which were included in that report which were pertinent to the education elements of the programme.
 The panel was aware in particular that the issue of staff/student ratio in the Department of Education and Professional Studies (DEPS) had caused concern in 2010.
-The Teaching Council report on LM096 in 2010 noted that the staff/student ratio in the Department of Education and Professional Studies of the average staff/student ratio in the university at that time.
-The report strongly recommended that the staff/student ratio should be reviewed and should be, at a minimum, on a par with the average ratio across UL.
+The Teaching Council report on LM096 in 2010 noted that the staff/student ratio in DEPS at that time was in excess of 1:40 - well in excess of the average staff/student ratio in the university at that time.
+The report strongly recommended that the staff/student ratio should be reviewed and should be at a minimum, on a par with the average ratio across UL.

-In subsequent correspondence with the Teaching Council, UL "recognised the comparatively high staff/student ratio in the Department of Education and Professional Studies as related to teacher education provision".
+In subsequent correspondence with the Teaching Council, UL "recognised the comparatively high staff/student ratio in DEPS as related to teacher education provision".
 It assured the Teaching Council that "The University Executive is working on a revised Resource Allocation Model which can serve to address the disparities in resources between Departments".